 After $t$ reaches $Y_{\max}$, the procedure turns to update $\boldsymbol{s}$, i.e.,

 The total number of updating steps is $T_{\max} = Y_{\max} + S_{\max}$.
-The final adaptive NTSCC pipeline is described by Algorithm \ref{alg_tx_adp_code}.
-This latent representation and codeword adaptation method reduces the number of updated parameters for lower complexity, but it can only be applied for instance adaptation, but not for domain adaptation.
+The final pipeline of Tx code adaptation is described by Algorithm \ref{alg_tx_adp_code}.
+This latent representation and codeword adaptation technique reduces the number of updated parameters for lower complexity and decreased GPU peak memory, but it is only applicable for instance adaptation, not for domain adaptation.